Driven by

 GRÜBLER

 Is a tool made of metal (often copper, because of its pliability).
-Es ist auf einer Seite abgewinkelt und auf der anderen Seite oft mit einer Schaufel versehen.
 This tool is used to carefully extract the crystals in the fissure.

 HAMMER AND CHISEL

-Hammer, chisel and point iron are the main tools of the radiators.
+Hammer, chisel and point iron are the main tools of the crystal seekers.
 With this, rocks are split off, crystals are pointed out and crystal steps are formatted to their size.

 MAGNIFIER

-The magnifying glass is also part of the spotlight equipment.
+The magnifying glass is also part of the crystal seeker equipment.
 This makes it possible to determine already in the field whether valuable small minerals are present and whether it is worthwhile to carry the stones down into the valley.

 CRAMPONS